kylesliva/minecraft-ec2-cloudformation/readme.md

       3. Max Spot price is set to the on-demand price for c5a.large.
 Customize to fit your needs.
       4. Supply link to the JAR you'd like to use.
 Works with any of the commonly-used JARs.
 Tested with Spigot, Paper, and vanilla.
       5. CoreStackName should be the stack name you used in the previous step, while deploying core.json.
+      6. SGStackName should be the stack name you used for the SG stack, whether that's vpc.json or optional-sgs.json.
    4. Verify that the server comes up.

 At this point, a server will come up at the Elastic IP created in core.json.
 You will then need to customize Minecraft according to [these instructions](https://help.minecraft.net/hc/en-us/articles/360058525452-How-to-Setup-a-Minecraft-Java-Edition-Server).
 My preferred configuration is in the cfg directory outside of the UUID allow list.
 Copy those to your /mnt/minecraft directory to customize your installation.